BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### PeanutSlotIdMap:

-This is similar to the TimelineSpeakers section mentioned above, but it actually refers to the characters standing behind the player character during a conversation.
+This is similar to the TimelineSpeakers section mentioned above, but it refers to the characters standing behind the player character during a conversation.
 Like the peanut gallery!
 Definitely one of my favorite variable names for sure.
 Any references to “Peanuts” in the dialogue files is about these characters.
 And the UUIDs here are meant to map out things like emotions/animations/etc for these characters according to what “slot,” or placement behind you the characters are.

 From what I can tell, these characters are not ever referred to in the DialogBinary files, unlike the TimelineSpeakers, probably because they don't speak, and can be any companion or hireling character.
 This means the animations of the characters behind you are tied to which of 3 placements they've been put into, rather than a specific character.